 - Tenacious: A tenacious person has tenacity, which is the ability to be persistent and stubborn.
 For example, "I suppose I can at least admire your tenacity when it comes to talking about your yacht."

 - Zealous: A zealous person has passion, diligence an eager desire or a fervour for an object (like a yacht, for example), a person or a cause.

 - Xanthic: I had to google to find an X one.
 This word means 'of a yellow colour', which I guess could be useful to you at some point.
-Or maybe you could just stick to yellowish.
+Or maybe you could just stick to 'yellowish' like everyone else does.

 1. the use of more words than are necessary to convey meaning (e.g. see with one's eyes), either as a fault of style or for emphasis.

 And there we have it; twenty-one words that are sure to make you sound smarter.
-Be warned, however.
-Using some of these in every second sentence is going to make you seem pretentious and probably a little arrogant so make sure you only use them when necessary, otherwise your interlocutors will think that your elocution is the antithesis of mellifluous and more along the lines of just being, well, rubbish.
+Be warned, however; using some of these in every second sentence is going to make you seem pretentious and probably a little arrogant.
+Make sure you only use them when necessary, otherwise your interlocutors will think that your elocution is the antithesis of mellifluous and more along the lines of just being, well, rubbish.

 © 2018 K S Lane